-Emma D. Watkins is a Lecturer in Criminology at Middlesex University.
-She has passed her PhD with minor corrections at the University of Liverpool, as part of the Digital Panopticon.
-Emma was examined by Prof Shore of Leeds Beckett University and Prof Goldson of the University of Liverpool.
-Thesis title: Life-Courses of Juvenile Convicts.
+Dr Emma D. Watkins is a Lecturer in Criminology at Roehampton University.
+She completed her PhD at the University of Liverpool, as part of the Digital Panopticon.
+Research interests include: life-course analysis and data-linkage, youth offending and youth justice and crime history.

 Emma giving a paper at the Crime Historians Conference at The University of Edinburgh 2016

 Watkins, E D (2020) Life Courses of Young Convicts Transported to Van Diemen’s Land, (London: Bloomsbury).

 Watkins, E D. & Godfrey, B. (2018) Criminal Children: Researching Juvenile Offenders 1820-1920, (Pen & Sword).